Matthew-Chiang/FungibleFair/Readme.md

 ### Image Routes (download)

-Get all images with a specific name under your user.
-Returns either the image file or a zip folder depending on how many images you’re requesting
+These endpoints would be used if a user wants to download one or many images.
+Each endpoint will return either the image file or a zip folder depending on how many images you’re requesting.

 `GET /image/name/:imageName`